shreemanikanta/shreemanikanta/README.md

 ## 🚀 About Me

-**🌱 Currently Learning**:  React.js and advanced ERPNext customization.
+**🌱 Currently Learning**:  React.js and advanced in Djano Rest Framework and ERPNext customization.

-**💻 Experience**: Backend developer with around 2 year of experience.
+**💻 Experience**: Backend developer with over 2 year of experience.
 Skilled in creating REST APIs using Django Rest Framework, handling authentication and security, customizing ERPNext, and building responsive web applications.

 **🎓 Education**: B.Tech in Agriculture Engineering.